Best Bedside Cribs In 2022

 Soft and sturdy bed material

 Includes music box and detachable toy

 - Weight25.8 pounds

 Cool by name and nature, the Koola Baby range is ideal for newborns and parents who like to live life on the go.
 This bassinet is lightweight in design and comes with a carry case, so it’s perfect for traveling or moving from room to room.
 The modern design and durable materials mean that this bassinet not only looks good, but goes the distance too.
 Another added benefit of the Koola Baby Crib is that it doubles up as a playpen, allowing you to convert the bottom of the bassinet into space for your baby to play and stay safe.
 With mesh walls, your baby can feel comforted when they look up and see you.
-Our buying guide on best stroller organizers features some more handy products for new parents, so make sure to check them out.

 Includes a lightweight carry case